 This method is bolder and won't work if you barely know everyone.
 If they're your good friends, give them a few minutes to chat among themselves, then tell them you're bored and want to change the subject.
 Friends should be able to ask that of each other.
 For example, "Ha ha, okay guys, I have no idea who all these hometown friends you're gabbing about are.
 Uh, so did anyone go to see Amir's play last week?"
 You could also make a joke, say about how lonely and left out you are.
 As long as you speak up in a friendly, casual way you should get a good response.
 They'll realize they were unintentionally leaving you out and happily move on to something else.

 If it's an option, leave the conversation and join another one

 If you're at a party and you can't add to the conversation you're currently in, you can politely excuse yourself and find a more interesting one to join.
 People do that at parties all the time.
 Similarly, if you're out with many friends at a pub, and there are a couple of conversations going on along the length of the table, you could move your chair and jump to a different one.

 If you constantly feel left out of your friend's conversations you could get up to speed on those topics, or maybe think about whether the group is the best fit for you

 Everyone has times where they can't add to a group interaction.
-That's especially likely to happen if it's with a group of strangers you've just met, or your co-workers you don't have a ton in common with.
+That's especially likely to happen if it's with a bunch of strangers you've just met, or your co-workers you don't have a ton in common with.
 With our friends it can still happen, but it shouldn't be that often.

 A second, less fun, option is to examine whether they're the best social circle for you.
 You may not have enough in common with them, or they might be largely indifferent to whether you're feeling included or not.
 It's discouraging to admit you may need to move on, but if you have so little common ground that you can't be in the mix and have enjoyable conversations, it's probably for the best.
-There are groups out there who are a better-match.
+There are groups out there who are a better match.